godotengine/godot-docs/classes/class_resource.rst

 | *Getter*  | get_path()      |
 +-----------+-----------------+

-The path to the resource.
-In case it has its own file, it will return its filepath.
-If it's tied to the scene, it will return the scene's path, followed by the resource's index.
+The unique path to this resource.
+If it has been saved to disk, the value will be its filepath.
+If the resource is exclusively contained within a scene, the value will be the :ref:`PackedScene<class_PackedScene>`'s filepath, followed by an unique identifier.

+\ **Note:** Setting this property manually may fail if a resource with the same path has already been previously loaded.
+If necessary, use :ref:`take_over_path<class_Resource_method_take_over_path>`.

 Method Descriptions
 -------------------